Wildcatter who confounded geologists in 1931 and launched lengthy career as independent producer.

 Three Wells, One Giant Oilfield

-To the delight of other independent producers and many small, struggling farmers, Moncrief’s Lathrop discovery showed that the three wells were part of a single petroleum-producing field — the largest ever found.
+To the delight of other independent producers and many small, struggling farmers, Moncrief’s Lathrop discovery showed that the three wells were part of a single petroleum-producing field.
+Further development and a forest of steel derricks revealed the northernmost extension of the 130,000-acre East Texas oilfield.

 After more than half a century of major discoveries, William Alvin “Monty” Moncrief died in 1986.
 His legacy has extended beyond his good fortune in East Texas.